-ATH members must complete up to 13-hours for tenured faculty, and 21-hours for non-tenured faculty, of professional development.
-Since your attendance is required for the activities listed below, it is suggested that you speak with your supervisor to develop and determine your professional learning plan.
-You will be able to register for these required activities through www.frontlineeducation.com.
-Each of the activities below will run for approximately 2-hours each.
+ATH members must complete up to 13-hours for tenured faculty, and 21-hours for non-tenured faculty of professional development activities.
+Since your attendance is required for the activities listed below, it is suggested that you speak with your supervisor to develop and determine your professional learning plan for the 2023/24 school year.
+You will be able to register for these required activities through Frontlineeducation.com.
+Each of the activities below will run for approximately two hours each, unless otherwise noted.
+If specific hours are not included, please anticipate a two-hour session at the end of your work day.
+Prior to the session, locations and further information will be shared by either building or district leadership.